How to Harvest Garlic Scapes (+ 9 Easy Ways to Use Them!)

 Even though it sounds like the type of soup that would ward off all the vampires in the neighborhood, this creamy double-garlic soup is surprisingly mild and makes a great starter course.

 You can also find scapes at Asian markets (in particular, Chinese/Vietnamese markets and Korean markets), where they’re usually bundled together in cellophane wrap in the fresh produce section.
 Be aware they’re often not labeled in English and if they are, the translated names can be confusing.
-(At one Chinese grocery store, I found garlic scapes labeled as Chinese leek sum.)
+(At one Chinese grocery store, I found garlic scapes labeled as Chinese leek sum, but they were actually the flowering stems of garlic chives.)

 If you don’t have a local source for garlic scapes, try a health food co-op like Azure Standard, which carries scapes for a few weeks when they’re in season.